ddgarrett/mbos/README.md

 Controller also does an `await uasyncio.sleep_ms(0)` call between sending messages to Responders, polling Responders and receiving a message from a Responder.

-During startup, the `controller.py` module will start a responder task.
+On Responders, during startup, the `controller.py` module will start a responder task if there is a responder address which indicates that it is starting a Responder and not a Controller.

 ```python
     resp_addr = get_parm(parms,"i2c_responder_addr",None)